Mayurji/mayurji.github.io/_deep-learning/transformers.md

 <img src="{{site.url}}/assets/images/transformer/transformer_architecture_2.png" style="zoom: 5%; background-color:#DCDCDC;"  width="50%" height=auto/><br>
 </center>

 In the above image, we can see Mask (opt.) in attention network because we’ll use masking while decoding and its not required in encoder’s multi-head attention.
-We’ll discussing masking while exploring decoder side of transformer network.
+We’ll discuss about masking while exploring decoder side of transformer network.

 ### Dot Product Between Q and V